-(1) The grant date is the date the Compensation Committee and/or the Board approves the grant of performance awards, RSUs or non-equity incentive awards.
+(1) The grant date is the date the Compensation Committee and/or the Board approves the grant of performance share awards, RSUs or non-

-(2) Potential annual cash incentive awards granted to NEOs for 2012 performance in accordance with the Plan.
-The amounts actually paid to NEOs for 2012 performance appear in the Non-Equity Incentive Plan column of the Summary Compensation Table.
+(2) Potential annual cash incentive awards granted to NEOs for 2013 performance in accordance with the 2013 Executive Officer Annual Cash Incentive Plan.
+The amounts actually paid to our NEOs for 2013 performance appear in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table.
 See the CD&A for further explanation.

 (3) Performance share awards are granted under the LTIP and vest over a three-year period.
-The number of shares earned at the end of the three-year period depends on the level of performance achieved.
+The number of shares earned at the end of the threeyear period depends on the level of performance achieved.
 See the CD&A for further explanation.

-- (4) In 2012, Mr. Morris was awarded RSUs that vest over a three-year period-each year 1/3 of the units vest and shares are issued provided Mr. Morris is employed on the last day of the year and the Company achieves the minimum annual ROE performance target established for that year.
-Dividend equivalents accrue on the unvested units and, if the performance target is met, the dividend equivalents are paid in cash at the same time the underlying units vest and are paid in shares.
-Therefore, if the Company does not achieve the annual ROE performance target, no units or dividend equivalents are earned.
-See the CD&A for further explanation. - (5) In 2012, the NEOs, other than Mr. Morris, were awarded RSUs that vest over a three-year period-each year 1/3 of the units vest and shares are issued on an annual basis provided the NEO is employed on the last day of the vesting period.
-Dividend equivalents accrue on the unvested units and, if the NEO is employed on the last day of the vesting period, the dividend equivalents are paid in cash at the same time the underlying units vest and are paid in shares.
-Therefore, if his or her employment ends prior to the last day of the vesting period, no units or dividend equivalents are earned. - (6) The performance award amounts shown in this column are calculated in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718 "Compensation-Stock Compensation" and represent the grant date fair value of the target award that could be earned.
-Assumptions used in the calculation of these amounts are included in Note 20 of the Company's audited financial statements for the year ended December 31, 2012 included in the Company's Form 10-K filed with the SEC on February 26, 2013.
-The aggregate grant date fair value for the target number of units was calculated by application of a Monte Carlo model, which resulted in a fair value per share lower than the closing price per share on the grant date. - (7) The Ecova Board approved a one-time grant of performance-based NQSOs for the NEOs who serve as officers of Ecova.
-This includes all NEOs with the exception of Mr. Vermillion, who in his role as Avista Utility President does not serve as an officer of Ecova.
-The NQSOs are performance-based and 1/3 vest and become exercisable each year over a three-year period only if Ecova achieves 15% in EBITDA growth for the relevant year.
-However, if Ecova achieves a cumulative EBITDA growth rate of 30% after two years or 45% after three years, then all previously unvested options will vest.
+(4) In 2013, Mr. Morris was awarded RSUs under the LTIP that vest over a three-year period.
+One-third of the shares vest and shares are issued on an annual basis, provided that Mr. Morris is employed on the last day of the year and the Company achieves the minimum annual ROE performance target established for that year.
+Dividend equivalents accrue on the unvested RSUs and, if the performance target is met, the dividend equivalents are paid in cash at the same time the underlying RSUs vest.
+Therefore, if the Company does not achieve the annual ROE performance target, no RSUs or dividend equivalents are earned.
+See the CD&A for further explanation.

+(5) In 2013, our NEOs, other than Mr. Morris, were awarded RSUs under the LTIP that vest over a three-year period.
+One-third of the shares vest and are issued on an annual basis, provided that the NEO is employed on the last day of the vesting period.
+Dividend equivalents accrue on the unvested RSUs and are paid in cash at the same time the underlying RSUs vest.
+Therefore, if an NEO's employment ends prior to the last day of the vesting period, no RSUs or dividend equivalents are earned.

+(6) The amounts shown for the grant date fair value of the target number of performance share awards were calculated in accordance with ASC 718.
+Assumptions used in the calculation of these amounts are included in Note 19 of the Company's audited financial statements for the year ended December 31, 2013 included in the Company's Form 10-K filed with the SEC on February 26, 2014.
+The grant date fair value for the target number of performance shares was calculated using a Monte Carlo simulation to produce a probable value for the awards, which resulted in a fair value per share lower than the closing price per share on the grant date.